BobbyTheCatfish/PropHuntMod/PropHuntMod/README.md

 ## Usage
 > See the [SSMP usage documentation](https://thunderstore.io/c/hollow-knight-silksong/p/SSMP/SSMP/) for details on setting up or joining a server

+### FAQ
+- Does it matter which save file I use?
+	- Nope!
+You can be on any act, have whatever progress you want, and other people *should* be able to see your props just fine
+	- That being said, it'd probably be a good idea to be in a mostly completed act 2 file.

 ### Keybinds
 There are a few keybinds for this mod, which can be changed within BepInEx Configuration Manager.